 After clearing customs, you will proceed to the Canada Immigration Office.
 Here, an official will ask to see your:

-- Letter of Introduction (which confirms that your Study Permit has been granted - issued by the Canadian Visa Office)*
+- Letter of Introduction (which confirms that your Study Permit application has been approved by the Canadian Visa Office)*

 - Letter of Acceptance from McGill University (available through Minerva),